 DER remain an ongoing opportunity and the digitalisation of the DER for better system integration and management is emerging as a new opportunity for NSW.
-Digitalised DER are especially powerful s it Goes Local and Digests Massive Loss.
+Digitalised DER are especially powerful and can be scaled to any aggregated level, from individual devices to buildings, communities, or even a larger region.
+Virtual Power Plant is a good example where advanced optimisation algorithms and AI deliver value to DER owners while maintaining grid reliability.
+196